Ryanair Warns Dublin Airport Capacity May Be Slashed After EU Court Adviser Backs Cap

 2 min readLast updated: February 12, 2026

-A group of airlines, including Ryanair, challenged the measure in court, arguing that the elimination or reduction of slots was unjustified and compromised their freedom to conduct business.
+In the challenge, Ryanair and other airlines argued that the elimination or reduction of slots was unjustified and compromised their freedom to conduct business, but Thursday's opinion rejected both arguments.

-U.S. industry trade group Airlines for America filed a complaint with the U.S. Department of Transportation last month asking it to curtail Irish carriers' access to the U.S. if the cap at Dublin Airport, which carries around 80% of the country's air travellers, is not swiftly scrapped.
+U.S. industry trade group Airlines for America filed a complaint with the U.S. Department of Transportation last month asking it to curtail Irish carriers' access to the U.S. if the cap at Dublin Airport is not swiftly scrapped.

-That could significantly hurt Aer Lingus, the former flag carrier that is part of the IAG group of airlines and the only Irish airline with significant U.S. operations.
+That could significantly hurt Aer Lingus, the former flag carrier that is part of the IAG group of airlines and the only Irish airline with significant U.S. operations, something O'Leary described as a "real risk".

 (Reporting by Foo Yun Chee, Sudip Kar-Gupta and Conor Humphries; editing by Inti Landauro and Sharon Singleton)